 Along the narrow country road, look out for the entrance to St Cooey's Wells where 3 holy wells shelter in a hollow overlooking a stretch of rugged coastline.
 The drinking, eye and washing wells are still visited today and are reputed to have healing powers.
 Nearby Millin Bay Cairn is another enigmatic place, a neolithic burial site overlooking the sweeping sands of Millin Bay towards the Isle of Man on the horizon.

-Close to Portaferry and further along the coast are Kearney, a small village of white washed, fisherman's cottages.
-The site is managed by the National Trust and is a popular spot for walkers to enjoy the rouged beauty of this seascape.
+Further along the coast is Kearney, a quaint cluster of whitewashed fisherman's cottages.
+The site is managed by the National Trust and is a popular spot for walkers to enjoy the wild beauty of this seascape.

 The next village is Cloughey, where a walk through the dunes and along the long sandy beach is a must.
 This is the picture perfect beach for kite flying, sand castle building or paddling.
 If golf is more your thing, the 18 hole links course will beckon.

 Once back in your car, make our way to Portavogie, where the hub of the village is the busy fishing harbour with its colourful fleet of fishing trawlers and nautical history.
 Portavogies prawns feature on the menus of top restaurants around the area and much further afield and freshly landed cod is a popular treat in the local fish and chip shops.
 Either side of the harbour are coves and bays to explore and along the east shore is a promenade ideal for prams and buggies.

 Leaving Portavogie and heading along the east coast of the Peninsula toward Ballyhalbert, you will travel to Burr Point, Ireland's most easterly point.
 It has seen many sights, from the Titanic sailing past to the planes of the Battle of Britain Squadron 303 flying overhead during WW2.